hail-is/hail/hail/python/hailtop/batch/docs/service.rst

    registries.
 Multi-regional buckets also have additional replication fees when writing data.
 A good rule of thumb is to use a multi-regional artifact registry for Docker images and regional buckets for data.
 You can then specify which region(s) you want your job to run in with :meth:`.Job.regions`.
-To set the default region(s) for all jobs, you can set the input argument :ref:`.ServiceBackend.regions`.
-You can also get the full list of supported regions with :func:`.ServiceBackend.supported_regions`.
+To set the default region(s) for all jobs, you can set the input regions argument to :class:`.ServiceBackend` or use hailctl to set the default value.
+An example invocation is `hailctl config set batch/regions "us-central1,us-east1"`.
+You can also get the full list of supported regions with :meth:`.ServiceBackend.supported_regions`.

 Next, pass the :class:`.ServiceBackend` object to the :class:`.Batch` constructor with the parameter name `backend`.